The Common Program of the People's Republic of China 1949-1954

 Death sentenced: from Feb to Dec 1951

-2 months later, Mao Zedong states: "In some localities in Shandong there is a tendency toward insufficient fervour, and in some localities there is a tendency toward doing things carelessly.
+2 months later, Mao Zedong wrote: "In some localities in Shandong there is a tendency toward insufficient fervour, and in some localities there is a tendency toward doing things carelessly.
 These are two kinds of tendencies that generally exist in all the provinces and municipalities in the country, and attention ought to be given to correcting them in all cases.
 In particular, the tendency toward doing things carelessly is the most dangerous one.
 [This is so] because where there is insufficient fervour, it can always be brought up to a sufficient level through education and persuasion, and whether the counterrevolutionaries are executed a few days sooner or a few days later, it does not make much difference.
 But if things are done carelessly, and people are arrested and executed by mistake there will be very bad repercussions.
 Please exercise strict control in your work of suppressing counterrevolutionaries; it is imperative for you to be cautious in doing things and to correct any tendency toward doing things carelessly.
 We absolutely must suppress all counterrevolutionaries, but we also must absolutely not make arrests or carry out executions by mistake."

-February 1951, Peng Zhen reports to the government that the persecution of the counterrevolutionary elements is magnanimous and "…thus aroused the dissatisfaction of various classes of people with the People's Government."
-The regulations of February 1951 are more severe.
+February 1951, Peng Zhen reported to the government that the persecution of the counterrevolutionary elements was magnanimous and "…thus aroused the dissatisfaction of various classes of people with the People's Government."
+The regulations of February 1951 were more severe.
 Of the 17 counterrevolutionary crimes defined, 13 were subject to death penalty, including high treason, incitement to defection, armed rebellion, espionage, spreading of counterrevolutionary ideas, illegal border crossing, organization or use of superstitious sects and secret societies for counterrevolutionary purposes, and other more common crimes, such as arson and looting.
-Death or life imprisonment is stipulated for over 95 per cent of the expected and specified crimes and the instructions have even "… retroactive force.
-This means that even those people who committed any of the stipulated crimes before the Communists came to power, or even before the Communist Party was founded in 1921, are liable to be punished."
+Death or life imprisonment is stipulated for over 95 per cent of the expected and specified crimes and the instructions have even retroactive force.
+This meant that even those people who committed any of the stipulated crimes before the CCP came to power, or even before the Party was founded, were liable to punishment.

 Source: Zuo 2020).
 Page 63